 The term toad can be explained in some ways.
-Firstly, it may refer to an amphibian similar to a frog, except that toad has dry warty skin due to the large number of glandular tubercules, shorter legs, and lives mostly on land.
-They go to the water only for the breeding purpose.
+Firstly, it may refer to an amphibian similar to a frog, except that the toad has dry, warty skin due to the large number of glandular tubercles, shorter legs, and lives mostly on land.
+They go to the water only for breeding purposes.

-Secondly, a toad may also refer to any amphibian that resembles a toad as explained above.
-Horned toad, which is of a different taxonomic family, fits this description.
+Secondly, a toad may also refer to any amphibian that resembles a toad, as explained above.
+The horned toad, which is of a different taxonomic family, fits this description.

 Male tahr has a darker coat and larger body compared to their female’s.
-Their limbs are long and strong, which help them subdue their surroundings easily.
+Their limbs are long and strong, which helps them subdue their surroundings easily.